yee-kevin/natural-language-processing/README.md

 Word embeddings are dense vectors that represent words, and capable of capturing semantic and syntactic similarity, relations with other words, etc. This homework uses two methods to learn word embeddings: Count-based (Co-occurrence matrices) and Prediction-based (Word2Vec - CBOW and Skip-gram model).
 The dataset used is "text8" that consists of one single line of text.

 #### 2. Homework 2
 Constituency parsing aims to extract a constituency-based parse tree from a sentence that represents its syntactic structure according to a phrase structure grammar.
 This homework implements a constituency parser based on probabilistic context-free grammars (PCFGs) and evaluate its performance.
+The dataset used is a version of the “Penn Treebank” released in the NLTK corpora.

 ### Recommended Textbooks
 Suggested chapters: